NICMx/Jool/doc/usr/tutorial4.markdown

 	(...)

 	# Listening on IPv6 is off by default.
-	# This is the only option dns64 depends on.
 	listen-on-v6 { any; };

 	# This is the key.
 Note that you can write multiple of these if you need